 For baby boys, hydroceles typically disappear on their own within a year.
 If a hydrocele doesn't disappear after a year or if it continues to enlarge, it may need to be surgically removed.

-For adult males as well, hydroceles often go away on their own.
+For adult males as well, hydroceles often go away on their own within six months.
 A hydrocele requires treatment only if it gets large enough to cause discomfort or disfigurement.
 Then it may need to be removed.

 Treatment approaches include: